BoxUpp/Puppet-Modules/jboss/README.md

 ##Module Description

-The jboss module installs and configure jboss 6 and 7 with java 1.6 and java 1.7 according to user requuirement.
+The jboss module installs and configure jboss 6 and 7 with java 1.6 and java 1.7 according to user requirement.

 ##Setup